pirates-of-the-SEAS/cs207-FinalProject/docs/milestone1.md

 <!-- │   └── milestone1.md -->
 <!-- └── tests -->

-We will distribute our package via PyPI, since it is the standard repository for Python packages, and will enable users to install our package using pip.
+We will distribute our package via PyPI, since it is the standard repository for Python packages, and will enable users to install our package using pip, with which most Python users will be familiar.

 We will include the auto_diff module which defines the AutoDiffVariable object in our computational graph.
 This variable will overload elementary operations such as `__add__` to not only maintain the current value in the computational graph / trace table but also all of the partial derivatives for all named variables.
-We will also have modules for each elementary function e.g. exp, log, sin, etc. These functions will use duck typing to attempt to update values and partial derivatives if passed an AutoDiffVariable object, otherwise they will assume the input is a numeric primitive.
+We will also have modules for each elementary function (e.g. exp, log, sin, etc.).
+These functions will use duck typing to attempt to update values and partial derivatives if passed an AutoDiffVariable object, otherwise they will assume the input is a numeric primitive.

-We plan to maintain a test suite in another directory (specified in the hierarchy above) and will use both TravisCI and CodeCov.
+We plan to maintain a test suite in another directory (specified 'tests' in the hierarchy above) and will use both TravisCI and CodeCov.
 We also plan to follow PEP 257 https://www.python.org/dev/peps/pep-0257/ for our documentation.

 We will use setuptools (https://packaging.python.org/tutorials/packaging-projects/) to package our software.
 This seems to be standard approach within the Python community, and we believe that it is important to adhere to standards.

 # Implementation

 We plan on implementing the forward mode of automatic differentiation through operator overlaoding.
 That is, for each of the elementary operations (add, subtract, etc.), we will overload the standard operators to to function for our automatic differentiation package.
-Note that for each of the elementary operations, this also includes overloading the reverse operands ('__rmul__', '__radd__', etc.).
+Note that for each of the elementary operations, this also includes overloading the reverse operands (`__rmul__`, `__radd__`, etc.).
 These will work for any real number the user enters, and will also extend to dual numbers.

 Our core data structure will be a representation of a particular row in the trace table, which in turn corresponds to a step in the computational graph.
 Users will instantiate named variables that represent root nodes in the computational graph (which corresponds to the inputs to the *n* initial rows of the trace table, where *n* represents the number of input variables).
 Users will then be able to create arbitrarily complicated functions by manipulating these variables with elementary operations.
 At every step the package will be able to output the derivative and the function value.
 Once the user has finished composing a function, our package's output will then be the final derivative and function value.